dep-sys/nix-dabei/README.md

 An **experimental** operating system generator heavily based on [not-os][], which in turn is based on [NixOS][nixos].

 It generates a relatively small linux kernel, init ramdisk and squashfs image.
-Those can be booted from memory, without touching local disks.
+Those can then be booted into memory in various ways and without touching any local disks.
-This is useful for various setup and recovery tasks, such as installing NixOS on a remote machine.
+This is useful for a variety of setup and recovery tasks.
+For example to bootstrap NixOS on a remote machine via SSH only while still being able to use a nixos kernel, its filesystem support and userland features during installation.

-While it's very early in development and major features such as kexec and zfs support are yet missing, it's at a stage where it might be interesting to NixOS developers.
+While it's very early in development and major features such as zfs support are still missing, but it's at a stage where it might be interesting to NixOS developers.

 There's a binary cache at [cachix: nix-dabei](https://app.cachix.org/cache/nix-dabei).

 # Motivation / Why?

-I was looking for a generic way to install NixOS systems from [flakes][] on (possibly) remote systems, while still being able to use alternative file systems like [zfs][].
-Installing NixOS from i.e. Hetzners rescue system works, but means that one is limited to features supported by Hetzners rescue kernel.
+I was looking for a generic way to install NixOS systems from [flakes][flakes] on (possibly) remote systems, while still being able to use alternative file systems like [zfs][].
+We could install NixOS from i.e. Hetzners rescue system, but that means we are limited to features supported by Hetzners rescue kernel.
 While they do support zfs specifically, the installer compiles the module from source in the rescue system.
 This takes a lot of time and becomes annoying quickly if one tries to deploy multiple machines.
 Additionally, a mismatch between zfs versions and features between Hetzners kernel and NixOS is likely.

 Luckily, `kexec`uting a NixOS kernel and init ramdisk from a rescue system works fine.
-So we can use easily customizable kernels and userland tools, including modern nix with flakes enabled, to install NixOS.
+So we can use custom kernels and userland tools, including modern nix with flakes enabled, to install NixOS.

-The resulting environment should be easy to customize and I will do my best to on-board new users and developers.
+It ****should** work for other cloud providers and environments, such as rasperrrypi as well, but that's not really tested yet.
+Contributions welcome!
-Contributions welcome! :tada:
+:tada:

-# Todos & Ideas
+# Tasks / What's left?

+## Automated Tests

+## 0-click provisioning (hetzner cloud)

+* Write bootstraping/seeding scripts for hetzner

+## ZFS support and PoC partitioner

+* include zfs kernel and runtime
+* implement partitioner (single disk)
+* implement example with encrypted boot
+* implement partitioner and test for mirrored layouts

+## Reduce Closure Size

-* TODO: those should be migrated into github issues, whenever discussion is needed * implement & document kexec * check why perl seems to be incldued in toplevel?
+* check why perl seems to be included in toplevel?
-* remove vendored netboot and filesystems.nix (two small patches)
-* add vm options submodule (and more ram)
-* finish kexec
 * explore using systemd-minimal now that systemd in stage-1 has landed.
-* include zfs kernel and runtime
-* write {read,write}-info.sh for hetzner
+* dive deeper into initrd generation:
+  * can we do without squashfs?
+I think yes

+## Documentation & Tooling

+* add options submodule to customize vm runner
+  (e.g. add more ram, disable networking, boot devices, etc)
+* write new documentation tooling, look into what colmena and friends are doing

-# Usage Tips
+# Usage / What can I do with?

-(Most) available options are documented in [options documentation](./options.md)

 ## Run virtual machine